paralympics/sdms-user-guide/docs/participants/duplicate-control.md

 Clicking the Search button opens a new tab in the browser with a PDF of the matches.
 Except for sport, all personal data which can be searched is also displayed here, along with the career status of the athlete.

-If you find a duplicate entry, please report it as soon as possible to the relveant IPC Sport or to the IPC database administrators.
+If you find a duplicate entry, please report it as soon as possible to the relevant IPC Sport or to the IPC database administrators.